wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 The installation of the Wayfair plugin allows for the following automatic processes to take place:

-- hourly order import
+- periodic order import
-- hourly stock synchronization
+- periodic stock synchronization
-- generation of shipping labels.

 ## 2. Retrieving your credentials